amd/ZenDNN/zendnnl/gtests/Readme.md

   ```
   tolerance = max_scale / 2  +  epsilon
   ```
-  Where `epsilon = 0.03` for BF16 sources and `0.001` for FP32 sources.
+  Where `epsilon = 0.03` for BF16 and FP16 sources, and `0.001` for FP32 sources.
 The `max_scale / 2` term accounts for the maximum rounding error introduced by quantization.
+The `0.03` epsilon is sized for BF16's ~8-bit mantissa truncation; FP16's 10-bit mantissa is more precise and the FP16-FMA backend's ±1 LSB drift sits comfortably inside this same budget for the value ranges these tests use, so a single shared epsilon serves both dtypes.

 - **Type conversion tests** (`FP32_BF16_CVT`): Use `compare_lowoha_reorder_output` with fixed tolerances based on the output data type (BF16 tolerance for BF16, FP32 tolerance for FP32).